Dreksh/algebra-explorer/CONTRIBUTING.md

       * these could be tabs on the left
     * by default we want to visualise the associative rule because otherwise you end up with tall trees that are unwieldy
 * creation is not the same as modification

+### animation
+we also want to animate the linearised view look at https://github.com/3b1b/manim for inspiration